GoogolGenius/fintrack/README.md

 - **React**: A powerful JavaScript library for building user interfaces.
 Used to create reusable UI components.
 - **Firebase**: A comprehensive app development platform that provides backend services such as:
   - **Firebase Authentication**: For user authentication and authorization.
+  - **Firebase Realtime Database**: For storing and managing user transaction data.
 - **Chart.js**: A JavaScript library used to create beautiful and responsive charts for data visualization.
+- **Intro.js**: A JavaScript library that provides step-by-step interactive product tours.
+- **OpenRouter + DeepSeek R1**: Used to power FinBot, the AI assistant integrated into the app for dynamic support and guidance.

 ## Getting Started